Training; Level 6 and has Early Years Professional Status & First Aid Trained

 Training; Level 2 & First Aid Trained.

-Michaela has 4 children, 2 at work and 1 still at school.
-She has worked at the setting since 2006 and has 3 grandchildren.
+Michaela has 4 children and 5 grandchildren.
+She has worked at the setting since 2006

 Other roles include; Key Worker and forest schools coordinator.